-No. Notwithstanding our view that none of the options should be implemented, we would have preferred to have seen a strong signal sent in the methodology that implementation prior to April 2015 would simply create winners and losers, for the reasons set out in 9.24 of the consultation.
+Do you support the proposed No. Notwithstanding our view that none of the options should implementation approach?
+If implemented, we would have preferred to have seen a strong not, please state why and signal sent in the methodology that implementation prior to Ap provide an alternative 2015 would simply create winners and losers, for the reasons suggestion where possible. out in 9.24 of the consultation.
 It should also be pointed out that it is not necessary for CMP213 to be implemented in April 2014 to provide investment signals.
 No plant is going to be able to be built in time to take advantage of an April 2014 start date other than that which is already under construction (ie investment decisions taken in the context of the old locational signals).
 Do you have any other comments?
 Yes.
 Please see the attached annex.